 gi ếm create an identical syllable

 giếm.
-We need to fix this by eliminating duplication.
+We need to fix this by eliminating duplications.
 The remains are 17,974 unique syllables.

 Our little journey can be ended here, although if you want to develop a competitive language systems there are more things you need to worry about: